urbit/docs/docs/arvo/internals.md

 When a `++kiss` card is passed to a vane, arvo calls its `++call` gate, passing it both the card and its duct.
 This gate must be defined in every vane.
-It produces two things in the following order: a list of moves and a possibly-modified copy of its context.
+It produces two things in the following order: a list of moves and a possibly modified copy of its context.
 The moves are used to interact with other vanes, while the new context allows the vane to save its state.
 The next time arvo activates the vane it will have this context as its subject.